 SPUNJ founder Sarah Parlow collaborated with photographer Willis Roberts, hair and make up artist Stephania Parent, and model Livia Rangel on a Spring Summer 2020 fashion story featuring eco-friendly fashion brands for online magazine Fashion Gone Rogue.
-Sarah also wrote an article about how major fashion brands are finally talking about jumping off the fashion show hamster wheel, extending the life of a garment beyond one season, cutting back on production, and limiting in store sales.
+Major fashion brands are finally talking about jumping off the fashion show hamster wheel, extending the life of a garment beyond one season, cutting back on production, and limiting in store sales.
 In essence, they are calling for a slower more sustainable approach to fashion, something these smaller, independent brands are already doing.
+Read the full article below.

 The global pandemic is causing major changes in the Fashion Industry.
 Beyond the closed stores, lost profits, layoffs and bankruptcies, some of the changes appear to be for the better.
 Historically, major world events like economic and political catastrophes have forced old systems to break down allowing new talent and new forms of growth to thrive.